mrsargent/EA_FinalProject/README.md

 #### Step 4 - Claim NFT
 Once a user as accrued 10 or more LTs they can claim a "Gold Star" NFT.
-This minting policy will check to make sure on only 1 will be minted with the correct asset name, that is is using a valid utxo that can only be used once and that they do indeed have 10 or more LTs (see claimnft.ak in project).
+This is done through a minting policy that will check to make sure on only 1 NFT will be minted with the correct asset name.
+The policy also checks that it is using a valid utxo that can only be used once and that they do indeed have 10 or more LTs (see claimnft.ak in project).
 No signature is required as anyone with atleast 10 LT can mint a NFT.

 ![image showing diagram](/img//step4/diagram.jpg)